wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/1-introduction.md

 ## Manage SSL certificates

 The **Manage SSL certificates** section will show a listing of all uploaded SSL certificates and when they will expire.
+You can upload additional certificates in this section, as required.

+## Manage custom certificates

+When portal functionality is extended with a client-side script calling custom API, SSL certificates for the custom API domains can be uploaded in this section.

+## Manage Dynamics 365 Instance

+The **Manage Dynamics 365 Instance** section allows you to deploy portal solutions and metadata on another Dataverse or Dynamics 365 instance and point the current portal to that instance.
+Changing the Dynamics 365 instance will not delete the portal configuration or solution from the existing instance, or copy your portal configuration from the existing instance.
+It will deploy the default portal configuration on the new instance.

+> [!IMPORTANT]
+> When changing the Dynamics 365 instance for your portal, ensure that the new instance is from the same region as the current instance.
+Changing the Dynamics 365 instance for Power Apps portals across regions isn't supported.

 ## Set up SharePoint integration

-The **Set up SharePoint integration** section provides you with the ability to activate the SharePoint integration so that SharePoint document libraries that are integrated with Dataverse and Dynamics 365 can be shown through a table form.
+The **Set up SharePoint integration** section provides you with the ability to activate the SharePoint integration so that SharePoint document libraries that are integrated with Dataverse and Dynamics 365 can be shown on a form.

 ## Set up Power BI integration

 The **Set up Power BI integration** section allows administrators to enable the Power BI visualization and Power BI Embedded service on portal pages.

-## Portal Checker
+## Run Portal Checker

 Portal Checker is a self-service diagnostic tool that can be used by portal administrators to identify common issues in their portals.
 Portal Checker helps to identify issues with a portal by looking at various configuration parameters and providing suggestions on how to fix them.